ChrisDietrich405/earthsave-baltimore/README.md

 ![](src/assets/images/githubreadme2.png)

-#IN  ORDER TO UPDATE WEBSITE
+## IN  ORDER TO UPDATE WEBSITE
- -npm run build
+ 1. npm run build
- -open earthsave in window explorer
+ 2. open earthsave in window explorer
  -open build folder
  -highlight everything in build folder and compress to zip file Now go to Bluehost and go to left side and open Advanced